Don’t Choose the Most Common Winning Lottery Numbers

 Combinations and numbers are two different terms.
 You don’t win the lottery with just a number.
 You have to combine numbers to play a lottery game and be in it to win it.

-That’s when you look at the composition of your combination.
+One of the secrets is looking at the composition of your combination.

-For example, this line 4-12-20-32-38-42 is a combination where all numbers are even numbers.
-In a lotto 6/49 game, there are 134,596 ways you can combine numbers using the 0-odd-6-even composition.6
+For example, this line 4-12-20-32-38-42 is a combination where all numbers are even.
+In a lotto 6/49 game, there are 134,596 ways to combine numbers using the 0-odd-6-even composition.

 This group is expected to occur once every 100 draws.
 As a lotto player, you don’t want to spend your money on 100 draws to get one favorable shot.